evmcnb/quartz/content/Full/Infectious Mononucleosis.md

 - **Haemolytic [[Pearls/Anaemia|Anaemia]]**
 - **Chronic Fatigue:** Some individuals experience fatigue for several weeks or months.

-- Avoid ampicillin & amoxycillin with EBV as may cause rash
+- Avoid ampicillin & amoxicillin with EBV as may cause rash that can be falsely labelled as an allergy